raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 * http://www.linuxjournal.com/article/7105

 Driver handles user-requested data.
-The pages, driver should handle, are mapped to user address-space.
+The pages, driver should handle, are mapped to the user's address-space.
-They are user pages but kernel mapped them into kernel address-space and provide them to driver.
+They are user space  pages but kernel mapped them into kernel address-space and provided  them to the driver, our driver.
-Even-after kernel updates the pages. processor cache cannot be updated because pages are mapped to two address-spaces.
+Even-after kernel updates the pages,  the processor cache cannot be updated because pages are/have been/were mapped into two address-spaces.
 Therefore it's essential to invalidate cache.

-For reading disk, driver copies its data into user page and page contents are updated.
+For reading disk, driver copies its data into user space page and page contents are updated.
-After copy, driver should invalidate cache.
+After copy, our driver should invalidate cache.
 If user read the page, the updated data in memory will be sent to processor cache and user can see the updated data.

+[We need more explanations ]

 For writing disk, driver should access user's page.
 Before accessing, driver should invalidate cache to read the latest data in user page.
-As you can see in the driver source, driver calles cache invalidating function before copy_from_user_to_mybrd().
+As you can see in the driver source, driver calls cache invalidating function before calling ``copy_from_user_to_mybrd()``, using ``flush_dcache_page(page)``.

 Cache handling depends on hardware platform and cache policy.
-Above cache invalication would not be necessary for a certain platform.
+Above cache invalidation would not be necessary for a certain platform.

-Kernel always provides interfaces common for all platforms, so we should call cache handling without caring platform.
+Kernel always provides interfaces common for all platforms, so we should call cache handling without caring about the platform.

-## experiement for data read/write
+## experiment for data read/write

 ### check bio and data writing